 Is there ever an occasion that doesn’t call for afternoon tea?
-From birthdays and celebrations to Mother’s Day or Easter, we can’t think of one happy event that wouldn’t benefit from a spot of tea and cake.
-Whilst you can’t beat the treat of visiting a tea room at a top hotel or award-winning restaurant for the really momentous occasions, afternoon tea is also a wonderfully easy yet effective gathering to host in your own dining room too.
-So the next time you are having friends over for a coffee and a catch up, or you’re hosting your next family gathering, why not recreate the finest afternoon tea at home with our top tips?
+Whether you're celebrating a birthday or simply want to gather with friends, now’s the perfect time to enjoy a quintessentially British afternoon tea in the sunshine.
+Whilst you can’t beat visiting a tea room at a suave hotel or an award-winning restaurant for the really momentous occasions, afternoon tea is also a wonderfully easy yet effective gathering to host yourself too.
+So sit back and discover our top tips on how to host the best afternoon tea at home...

 What is Afternoon Tea?

-The quintessentially British tradition dates back to the early 19th Century, when the 7th Duchess of Bedford complained of ‘having a sinking feeling’ during the afternoon.
+Afternoon tea dates back to the early 19th Century when the 7th Duchess of Bedford complained of ‘having a sinking feeling’ during the afternoon.
 The Duchess’s solution was to enjoy a pot of tea and a light snack privately in her boudoir to keep hunger pangs at bay until dinner time.
-Before long she started inviting her friends along too and it soon became the height of high society fashion and was deemed respectable enough to be moved to the drawing room.
+Before long she started inviting her friends along and it soon became the height of high society fashion and was deemed respectable enough to be moved to the drawing room.

-It has now evolved from a simple light snack and tea to a sweet and savory feast of sandwiches, cakes and, of course, scones.
-This is seen as the traditional afternoon tea, but new variations are popping up all the time and sparkling versions with champagne or prosecco are now quickly becoming the top choice over the humble cup of tea.
-The quintessentially British occasion is celebrated every year with seven days of luxurious snacking starting on the second Monday of August.
-In 2021 it runs from the 9th to the 15th of August, so put the kettle on!
+It has now evolved from a simple light snack and tea to a sweet and savoury feast of sandwiches, cakes and, of course, scones.
+This is seen as the traditional afternoon tea, but new variations are popping up all the time and sparkling alternatives with Champagne or prosecco are now quickly becoming the nation’s favourite.

 Set the Tone

-First things first with your at-home afternoon tea experience is to decide on the tone of your get-together.
-Do you want it to be a fancy affair fit for the Thames Foyer or Buckingham Palace?
-Or an intimate, laidback offering with sweet treats and Fortnum & Mason products on tap?
-Determine the number of people you’ll be having and how formal you want it to be before moving onto the theme, as this will dictate how you style and serve the tea.
-Traditionally themed teas, delicate china, finger sandwiches and dainty but delicious cakes, all work well in both informal and formal settings as they can be dressed up or down.
-Classic afternoon tea tableware can be patterned (often floral) or plain but the key with these themes is delicate features like classically shaped teapots and ornate cake stands.
+Begin with setting the tone of your afternoon tea.
+Do you want it to be a fancy affair fit for Buckingham Palace?
+Or an intimate, laidback offering with sweet treats on tap?
+Determine the number of people you’ll be having and how formal you want it to be before moving onto the theme.